Carbon Offsetting Fund

 What is the Carbon Offsetting Fund?

-The carbon offset contribution is collected through the Section 106 process, and these funds are ring-fenced to be spent on carbon-reduction projects.
+The carbon offset contribution is collected through the Section 106 process, and these funds are ring-fenced to be spent on carbon-reduction projects across the borough.

 Applicants are required to contribute to the Council’s carbon offset fund where they have demonstrated that net zero carbon cannot be achieved through the proposed design of the development.

-The Council requires applicants to calculate their expected carbon emissions, and can contribute to the carbon offset fund accordingly
+The Council requires applicants to calculate their expected carbon emissions, and can contribute to the carbon offset fund accordingly.
+RBWM implemented the Sustainability SPD in 2024 and is now material consideration when determining planning applications.
+You can find out more about it here

 What projects will the funding be allocated toward?